-Pommes de Terre Boulangères, translated from French is the ‘bakers potato’ or the ‘bakeries potato’.
-When the bread was finished baking for the day and the ovens began the long slow cooldown process, the bakers would put their potatoes in the ovens to cook for dinner.
+What is Pommes de Terre Boulangères?
+Translated from French this potato dish is the ‘bakers potato’ or the ‘bakeries potato’, when the bread was finished baking for the day and the ovens began the long slow cooldown process, the bakers would put their potatoes in the ovens to cook for dinner.
 No sense wasting a hot oven!
 The long cooking time gave the potatoes plenty of time to soak up the intense flavors of beef stock, onions, and herbs.
-They are similar to a gratin only without all the cream, just onions, stock, and potatoes.
+Pommes de Terre Boulangères is similar to a potato gratin only without the cream, just onions, stock, and potatoes.
 Very good, polite side item, not too showy and not trying to take center stage.

 Then, I was watching Chef Adrian Richardson’s cooking show, ‘The Secret Meat Business’ and he made this dish with loads of bacon in it.
 Well, anytime I can work in bacon into a potato dish I’m all for it.

-This Pommes de Terre Boulangères pairs perfectly with my beautiful and delicious Glazed Carrots and the equally beautiful and delicious Buttermilk Roast Chicken for an elegant dinner.
+My Pommes de Terre Boulangères recipe pairs perfectly with my beautiful and delicious Glazed Carrots and the equally beautiful and delicious Buttermilk Roast Chicken for an elegant dinner.
 If this doesn’t impress, nothing will!

-This is the Pommes de Terre Boulangères recipe:
+This is my Pommes de Terre Boulangères recipe:

 - ½ Pound Bacon